cortexlabs/cortex/docs/deployments/request-handlers.md

 # Request handlers

-Request handlers are useful for `tensorflow` or `onnx` exported models.
-They contain a `pre_inference` function and a `post_inference` function that can be used to process data before and after running an inference.
+Request handlers can be used with `tensorflow` or `onnx` exported models.
+They contain a `pre_inference()` function and/or a `post_inference()` function that are to process data before and after running an inference.
 Global variables can be used safely in both functions because each replica handles one request at a time.

 ## Implementation